WELCOME TO THE CINEMA INC’S

 After a pause for the pandemic followed by the rebirth of the Rialto and our own brief relaunch, we return for our 56th full year of screening great films!
 This season’s memberships are currently sold out.
 Message The Cinema, Inc through our contact page to be notified about next season.

 The Cinema, Inc screens films at 7:00pm on the second Sunday of each month at the Rialto Theatre, 1629 Glenwood Ave (near Five Points) Raleigh.
+Please note the change in start time for Seven Samurai is 6:00pm.

 SEASON 56 SCREENING SCHEDULE